MageExchange/Documentation/_pages/disable-newsletter-email/v1.1.0/README.md

 ### Installing & Activating the Module
 1. It is best practice to make a backup of your database and Magento installation directory before installing any Magento module so you are able to safely roll back should any problems arise during the install.
-2. Create a file called .maintenance.flag (using your favorite FTP/SFTP software; e.g. Filezilla, Transmit, ...) and place it inside your Magento store root directory inside of the var folder.
+2. Create a file called .maintenance.flag (using your favorite FTP/SFTP software; e.g. Filezilla, Transmit, ...) and place it inside the var/ directory located in your Magento store root directory.
 This will put your Magento store into maintenance mode.
 Please note: Be sure to use login to your server as the appropriate Magento file owner for the directory before proceeding to ensure proper file permissions.
 3. Unzip the downloaded module.
 4. Move the appropriate Magento module files located inside this folder to your existing Magento store root directory without overwriting any existing core Magento files.
 5. Login to your server using a command line interface (CLI) tool and navigate to your Magento's store root directory.
 Example: ```cd /path/to/your/Magento/store/public_html```